MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-test-drive.md

 An app from a template opens in Power Apps Studio, where you'll spend most of your time customizing.
 Before you make any changes to the app, explore how the app works in **Preview** mode.

 1. Press F5 to open the app in **Preview** mode.
-Alternatively, you can also select the play button on the rop-right corner of the screen.
+Alternatively, you can also select the play button on the top-right corner of the screen.

     :::image type="content" source="media/get-started-test-drive/play-button.png" alt-text="Play the app":::